 However, the random plasma glucose test cannot be used to test for pre-diabetes.
 If the test results are indicative of a diabetic condition, the patient must undergo additional tests to confirm the diagnosis.

-Qualifying for Long Term Disability Benefits with Diabetes
+Long Term Disability For Diabetes

-If you have uncontrolled diabetes and you are unable to work, then you may be eligible for long-term disability (LTD) benefits.
+If you have uncontrolled diabetes and you are unable to work, then you may qualify for long-term disability (LTD) benefits.
 To qualify for disability benefits, the problems caused by your diabetes must severely limit what you can do.
 To determine your limitations, the insurance company will conduct a residual functional capacity (RFC) analysis (see below).
 If you have diabetes and another severe medical impairment, such as severe depression or obesity, the insurance company may consider the combined effects of your impairments when conducting your RFC analysis.

 How Limiting Is Your Diabetes?